openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 However, SEPAL has a built-in reference data collection tool in the classifier.
 In this exercise, we will use this tool to collect training data.
 Even if you use a .csv or GEE table in the future, this is a helpful feature to collect additional training data points to help refine your model.

 In this assignment, you will create training data points using high-resolution imagery, including Planet NICFI data.
-These will be used to train the classifier in a supervised classification using SEPAL’s random forests algorithm.
+These will be used to train the classifier in a supervised classification using SEPAL's random forests algorithm.
 The goal of training the classifier is to provide examples of the variety of spectral signatures associated with each class in the map.

 .. note::